Date with a Surry

 In the memory, Nick answers on Derrick’s behalf in the affirmative.

 She disappears into the bed under the covers.
 Nick undresses as he dives into a sea of blanket and comfort.
 Derrick feels the tingling begin in his crotch.
-Pleasure cascading down his spine like warm water.
+The pleasure was cascading down his spine like warm water.

 If Derrick were ever to try to do something similar, it would take far longer than this.
 Fatigue would set in before anything substantial had occurred.
 Even if he could rise to the occasion, the centre would not hold.